Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ![Game Boy Printer to Arduino Uno pinout](Pictures/Pinout.png)

-The pinout uses only 4 wires, so it's very easy.
-SIN and SOUT may be crossed so a non working setup may just due to this.
+The pinout uses only 4 wires, so it's very easy to make !

 ## How to use it